Leire transmits calm. Not only in his photographs, but also when he speaks.

 I like very boring and slow music.
 I am very into quiet folk music.
-With guitars, pianos, violins ...
-I really like Gregory Alan Isakov, Novo love Y Bon Iver.
+With guitars, pianos, violins...
+I like it a lot Gregory Alan Isakov, New love and Bon Iver.
 Pretty melancholic music.
-I think the thing would go that way.
+I think it would go that way.

-How is the creative process behind your photographs?
+What is the creative process behind your photographs like?

 I don't know if I have a creative process as such.
-I usually go to the sites looking for specific weather conditions and the possibilities that there may be for photos.
+I usually go to places looking for specific weather conditions and the possibilities that there may be for photos.

 I look for the composition and shoot the camera.
 This is the “easy” part.
 For me, the most creative part and the one in which I experiment the most comes later, at home, when I edit and color the photographs.

-The two parts are just as important, but sometimes I feel like I almost enjoy finishing the photo more than taking it.
-I don't really know why.
+Both parts are equally important, but sometimes I feel like I almost enjoy finishing the photo more than taking it.
+I don't quite know why.

-Pine.
-Forest photos smell like wood, wet grass, rain.
+to pine Forest photos smell of wood, wet grass, rain.

 On the other hand, the photos of the coast always smell of the sea.
 To the wind.
-It is difficult to describe.
+It's hard to describe.

 Where do you find inspiration?

 The inspiration is in the day to day, it can be in your references or in other photographers.
-This does not mean that from time to time you do not have creative blocks, but you have to accept them and suddenly the inspiration returns in some way.
+This does not mean that from time to time you do not have creative blocks, but you have to accept them and suddenly the inspiration returns somehow.